End the HIV Epidemic

 Get tested regularly.
 Knowing your HIV status means you can focus your efforts on staying negative, or on getting treatment to stay healthy and become undetectable.

-Start HIV treatment right away if you test positive.
+Start HIV treatment right away if you test positive (PDF, see listings for providers under the Medical/Dental/Pharmacy section).
 People living with HIV who are successfully treated become virally suppressed and will live long, healthy lives with no risk of sexually transmitting HIV: Undetectable = Untransmittable (U=U)

 Pre-Exposure Prophylaxis (PrEP), is a pill you can take if you are HIV-negative to reduce your risk of becoming infected with HIV.
 PrEP will NOT protect against any other STDs.
 You can get a PrEP prescription from a variety of places.
 Find a location that is most convenient for you.